andrasq/node-kstats/Readme.md

 ### rejectedLines( [arrayToHoldLines] )

-Return or specify the array holding the lines that were not uploaded successfully to stackdriver.
+Return or specify the array holding the lines that can not uploaded to stackdriver.
 Lines are rejected for being unparseable or being too old (stats must be no more than 2 hours old at the time of upload).
 The default is `null` to not save the rejected lines.